hytopiagg/sdk/docs/server.world.setdirectionallightposition.md

 </td><td>

-The position in the world.
+The position the directional light originates from relative to the player's camera position.

 </td></tr>